-- In the EU: The device conforms to the Essential Requirements according to Annex I of Council Directive 93/42/EEC for medical devices (MDD). - GN Hearing A/S hereby declares that the radio equipment types CAR46A, CAR12A, and CAR13A are in compliance with Directive 2014/53/EU. - The full text of the EU declaration of conformity is available at the following internet address: www.beltone.com/en/declarations - In the US: FCC CFR 47 Part 15, subpart C. - Other identified applicable international regulatory requirements in countries outside the EU and US.
-Please refer to local country requirements for these areas. - In Canada: these hearing aids are certified under the rules of ISED. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance: This device has been certified pursuant to the Japanese Radio Law (電波法) and the Japanese Telecommunications Business Law (電気通信事業法).
-This device should not be modified (otherwise the granted designation number will become invalid).
+- In the EU: The device conforms to the General Safety and Performance Requirements according to Annex I of the EU Medical Device Regulation 2017/745 (MDR). - Beltone A/S hereby declares that the radio equipment types CAR12A and CAR13A are in compliance with Directive 2014/53/EU. - The full text of the EU declaration of conformity is available at the following internet address: www.beltone.com/declarations. - In the US: FCC CFR 47 Part 15, subpart C. - In Canada: these hearing aids are certified under the rules of ISED. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance: This device has been certified pursuant to the Japanese Radio Law (電波法) and the Japanese Telecommunications Business Law (電気通信事業法).
+This device should not be modified (otherwise the granted designation number will become invalid). - For other international regulatory requirements, please refer to the regulatory requirements of the specific country.